sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/lie/crystals.rst

     sage: [C.cardinality() for C in [SpinPlus,SpinMinus]]
     [8, 8]

-You can use them similarly to the type B crystal of spins in order to construct any crystal of half-integral weight.
+Similarly to type B crystal, we obtain crystal with spin weight by allowing for partitions with half-integer values, and the last entry can be negative depending on the type of the spin.

 Levi branching rules for crystals